The boundary of the irreducible components for invariant subspace varieties: Introduction

-{\bf Organization of this paper.} In Section \ref{section-LR}, we describe how partitions and tableaux describe short exact sequences of linear operators, or equivalently of {\it embeddings} or {\it invariant subspaces} of linear operators.
-We introduce special types of embeddings, namely pickets and poles, and show that every LR-tableau which is a~horizontal strip can be realized by a~direct sum of poles and empty pickets.
+In Section \ref{section-LR}, we describe how partitions and tableaux describe short exact sequences of linear operators, or equivalently of {\it embeddings} or {\it invariant subspaces} of linear operators.
+Moreover, we introduce pickets as special types of embeddings.

-In Section \ref{section-closure}, we show that the boundary relation in Formula~\ref{eq-closure} is a~preorder and present an~example showing that $\leq_{\sf bound}$ may not be transitive.
-Moreover, we prove that the boundary relation implies the dom-order (Part (a) of Theorem~\ref{theorem-bound-dom}).
+In Section \ref{section-closure}, we show that the boundary relation in Formula~(\ref{eq-closure}) implies the dominance order (Part (a) of Theorem~\ref{theorem-bound-dom}).
+As a consequence we obtain that the boundary relation is anti-symmetric.
+We present an~example showing that $\preceq_{\sf boundary}$ may not be transitive.
+Moreover, in (\ref{section-bound-dom-not-equiv}) we provide an~example showing that the assumption that $\beta\setminus\gamma$ is a~vertical strips is necessary in Theorem \ref{theorem-horizontal-vertical}.

 In Section \ref{section-deg}, we adapt the ext- deg- and hom-relations for modules to tableaux.
 As for modules, the ext-order implies the degeneration order, which implies the hom-order.
 Moreover, the hom-relation implies the dominance order.
 This completes the proof of Theorem~\ref{theorem-ext-bound}.

-In Section \ref{section-box-order}, we consider LR-tableaux which are horizontal strips and show that the box-order implies the ext-relation (Proposition~\ref{proposition-box-ext}), and hence the boundary relation (Part (b) of Theorem~\ref{theorem-bound-dom}).
-We complete the proof of Theorem~\ref{theorem-horizontal-vertical}.
+Using results given in \cite{ks-ext} and in \cite{kst}, we show part (b) of Theorem~\ref{theorem-bound-dom} and complete the proof of Theorem~\ref{theorem-horizontal-vertical}.

-{\bf Acknowledgements.} The authors would like to thank Hugh Thomas for discussions which led to the proof of Theorem~\ref{theorem-dom-box}, and for contributing the example in Section~\ref{section-bound-dom-not-equiv}.

-This research project was started when the authors visited the Mathematische Forschungsinstitut Oberwolfach in a Research in Pairs project.
-They would like to thank the members of the Forschungsinstitut for creating an outstanding environment for their mathematical research.